 Investors expect to be rewarded for risking their money on pharmaceutical innovation, as many products and ventures fail.
 Without this incentive, they will put their funding in other, less risky businesses rather than financing the science needed to develop medicines to improve and save lives in the future.

 This model for innovation has resulted in extraordinary progress over the past decades.
 However, it comes with a risk higher than that of investing in other industries.
 In order to continue to incentivize investors to fund biomedical innovation, we must provide returns in line with their expectations.
 We support the model that ensures that when our intellectual property protections and regulatory exclusivities end, generics and biosimilars are introduced, generally leading to significant decreases in price.

-Our second-annual Janssen U.S. Transparency Report reflects our commitment to responsible business practices that put patients first, including how we invest our resources, price our medicines, and help people who need our medicines get access to them.
+Our third-annual Janssen Transparency Report reflects our commitment to responsible business practices that put patients first, including how we invest our resources, price our medicines, and help people who need our medicines get access to them.